joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 I wrote about [Sentry tracing for AI calls](/sentry-ai-tracing-laravel) previously.
 For agents, this becomes essential.
 Without it, debugging is guesswork.

-## The industry confusion
+## A working definition

-The term "agent" has been stretched until it means nothing.
-A ChatGPT wrapper with a system prompt isn't an agent.
-A scheduled script that calls an LLM isn't an agent.
-A chatbot that answers questions from a knowledge base isn't an agent (usually).
+The term "agent" covers a lot of ground.
+A chatbot with a system prompt, a scheduled script that calls an LLM, a knowledge base assistant - these all get called agents, though they work very differently.

-The word sounds good in marketing, so everyone uses it.
-This makes it harder to have useful conversations about how things are built.

-When someone says "agent", ask: does it use tools?
+A useful distinction: does it use tools?
 Does it loop?
 Does it decide when it's done?
-If the answers are no, it's a prompt.
-A clever prompt, maybe.
-But a prompt.
+If yes to all three, it's an agent.
+If no, it's probably a prompt or a chain - which might be exactly what the task needs.

 ## Start with the task, not the design